 February 6th at 6 PM

 May 9th at 6 PM

 PAWS Canine Development Center

 February 9th at 6 PM - Wayne County Community College

 February 21st at 6 PM - SE MI Regional Office

 9555 Haggerty Rd., Belleville MI 48111

-PAWS’ goal is to have a safe environment for our volunteers.
+Please note: PAWS’ goal is to have a safe environment for our volunteers.
 In order to ensure that, PAWS conducts a criminal history background check for all prospective PAWS’ volunteers.
-You are NOT required to complete a background check in order to attend an orientation.

 We retain the right to determine whether or not to engage a prospective volunteer who has a criminal history.
 When making a decision whether or not to allow service by a prospective volunteer with a criminal history, PAWS will consider: